mutagen-io/mutagen/README.md

 [Unison](http://www.cis.upenn.edu/~bcpierce/unison) file synchronization tool.
 This tool has existed for ages, and while it is *very* good at what it does, it didn't quite fit my needs.
-In particular, it has a *lot* of knobs to turn, puts a lot of focus on transferring permissions (which can cause even more headache), and requires installation on both ends of the connection.
+In particular, it has a *lot* of knobs to turn, puts a lot of focus on transferring permissions (which can cause even more headaches), and requires installation on both ends of the connection.
 I wanted something simpler, a bit more performant, and just a bit more modern (the fact that Unison is written in rather terse OCaml also makes it a bit difficult to extend or support on more obscure platforms and architectures).

 ## Building